Assistive Technology Center

-The Assistive Technology Center, located in Rm.
-101A on the first floor of Fondren Library and adjacent to the Reference Desk, provides state-of-the-art equipment and software to accomodate the use of voice-activated and text-to-speech output software as well as advanced grammar and spell-checking software.
+The Assistive Technology Center, located in Room 101A on the first floor of Fondren Library and adjacent to the Reference Desk, provides equipment and software to accommodate the use of voice-activated and text-to-speech output software as well as an ESL (English as a second language) learning program.

 Southern Methodist students, faculty, and staff who need the technology to complete their learning, teaching, and work.